mrpara/bot-battle-board/README.md

 Is **also not a valid command**, because the add function expects exactly two arguments.

 Commands are split into two categories: critical and non-critical commands.
 Critical commands, such as attack(), may only be performed once per turn.
-Once they are performed, the bot may not take any further critical action until the next turn.
-Non-critical actions may be used as many times as desired.
-Examples of such commands are the aforementioned add(a, b) which simply returns the value of a + b, and also distance_from_closest_enemy(), which returns the distance between the unit and its closest enemy.
+Once they are performed, the bot may not take any further action until the next turn.
+Non-critical commands may be used as many times as desired.
+Examples of such commands are the aforementioned add(a, b) which simply returns the value of a + b, and distance_from_closest_enemy() which returns the distance between the bot and its closest enemy (a bot belonging to a different player).
 An example strategy would be:
 ```
 define(x, distance_from_closest_enemy())